Emergency? Call 999

 Hoarding

 Hoarding is highly prevalent (approximately 2-5% of the population – that is potentially over 1.2 million people in the UK alone) and, when severe, is associated with substantial functional disability and represents a great burden for the sufferers, their families and society.
-Click here for a recent BBC Breakfast report on hoarding.
+Click here for a BBC Breakfast report on hoarding.

 In June 2018, the World Health Organisation (WHO) published a revised edition of International Classification of Diseases (ICD-11), which now includes Hoarding Disorder as a distinct mental health condition.